pawel-tomczak/skills-and-projects/README.md

-# Breakdown of my past projects portfolio, tech skills, and approach.
+# Breakdown of my past projects and tech skills
 The goal of this webpage is to provide a comprehensive overview of my skills, project examples, and showcase some of my data visualization skills.

 ## My approach and experience